-Share options and performance shares had been excluded from the calculation of diluted loss per share for the financial years ended 30 June 2015 and 30 June 2014 as their effects would be anti-dilutive (ie. loss per share would have been reduced in the event that share options and performance shares were exercised or vested).
-Thus, the diluted loss per share was the same as the basic loss per share for the financial years ended 30 June 2015 and 30 June 2014.
+Share options and performance shares had been excluded from the calculation of diluted loss per share for the financial year ended 30 June 2015 as their effects would be anti-dilutive (ie. loss per share would have been reduced in the event that share options and performance shares were exercised or vested).
+Thus, the diluted loss per share was the same as the basic loss per share for the financial year ended 30 June 2015.